mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 He said, “He’s still suffering.”

 I think so; he’s very sharp.
 Because Kannon Bodhisattva, [Avalokiteshvara](glossary#avalokiteshvara), is showing Buddha’s compassion.
 That is completely pure, what is called Buddha Nature, but we cannot touch it directly.
 That’s why [we ask] how can we touch that Buddha’s compassion or Buddha Nature?
-Let’s touch that Buddha’s compassion through a human shape: that is a [Bodhisattva](glossary#bodhisattva).
+Let’s touch that Buddha’s compassion through a human shape: that is a bodhisattva.
 That’s why Avalokiteshvara has a double face: a human body, and also on the other hand, compassion.
 That’s why he sees [suffering](glossary#suffering).
 We see suffering in Avalokiteshvara – of course, that is human.
 Without a human body, a human shape, we cannot find any way to touch the Buddha’s compassion.
 That is the art of the Buddhist statue.
 We have to see the double face.

 So, we find nothing he likes here.
 I point out, “How about this?” or “How about that?”
 He doesn’t like anything.
 So finally, right before he left, he stands up here, and he says: “Only this place is very calm.
 No one sitting here, no one there; only I am here.”
 He said to me, “Only this place makes me calm, return to human.”
 Can you imagine?